 7. A mattress for a good night’s sleep

 Finally, life is so much better when you’re well-rested, and it’s hard to feel well-rested when your mattress is thin or lumpy or uncomfortably stiff.

 Find the best mattress to support your back and sleeping style and buy it, even if it costs a little more.
 Again, I’m not saying you have to buy the most expensive one.
 I’m only saying you should be willing pay more to get what you need rather than settling for less.

-Those are seven things we think you should pay more for.
+Those are seven things we think you should pay more to have.
 What’s on your list?
-Leave a comment below or head to our Facebook page to share the items you think are worth spending extra on.
+Leave a comment below or share with us on our Facebook page.